 2. Try switching to another cat food type or brand.

 Maybe your cat is always hungry because she doesn’t get all the necessary components from her current diet.
 So, check the nutritional elements of her food and compare them with her daily needs.
 Also, try switching to another menu or add wet food to your cat’s ration.
 It’s more filling than a dry one so that it could provide your four-legged friend with missing vitamins.
 Also you can try several high-quality brands like 4health, Pure Balance or Soulistic.
+Check our collection of top20 food suggestions this year.

 3. Try free feeding.